 48 Hour Return Policy:

-These items include: “Washers, some Microwave, Dryers, Refrigerators, Dryers, Ranges, and Dishwashers.”
+These items include: “Washers, some Microwaves, Dryers, Refrigerators, Dryers, Ranges, and Dishwashers.”

 If you went to the store to purchase these appliances.
 Then the item will be delivered to your house.
 Upon delivery, the item should be inspected thoroughly.
 If you have noticed any defects the product will be issued, as “refused delivery”.
 You have 48 hours to issue the product as “refused delivery”.
 After that 48 hour period, you have no option to return it, even if you have proper receipts and documentation.